 Only the individuals who need to be seen and their guardian, if necessary, should come to our clinics.
 We are trying to reduce traffic and maintain social distancing.
 Once you check-in inside the clinic, you will be asked to wait in your vehicle and will be called in when you are able to be seen.

 If you have questions or concerns about this information, please reach out to the clinic or program staff.
 Please call the office and our staff will reschedule your appointment if needed.

 How is Burke preparing for COVID-19?

 Our primary duty is to safeguard the health and wellbeing of our clients and staff by preventing the spread of the infection at our offices.

 - We are continuously monitoring, reviewing, and improving our response as the situation evolves.

 - We are keeping all employees updated with any new recommendations for preventing the spread of COVID-19.

-- We are encouraging sick employees to stay home.
+- We are requiring sick employees to stay home.

 - We are increasing awareness of all of our staff to be alert for signs and symptoms of COVID-19.